Michael Jackson: Label dispute and Invincible (1997–2002)

-In September 2001, two concerts were held at Madison Square Garden to mark Jackson's 30th year as a solo artist.
+Two concerts were held in September 2001 at Madison Square Garden to mark Jackson's 30th year as a solo artist.
 Jackson performed with his brothers for the first time since 1984.
 The show also featured Mýa, Usher, Whitney Houston, Destiny's Child, Monica, Liza Minnelli and Slash.
 The first show was marred by technical lapses, and the crowd booed a speech by Marlon Brando.
 45 million people watched the television broadcast of the shows in November according to Nielsen Media Research.
-After the September 11 attacks (in which Jackson narrowly avoided death by oversleeping and missing a scheduled meeting at the World Trade Center), Jackson helped organize the United We Stand: What More Can I Give benefit concert at Robert F. Kennedy Memorial Stadium in Washington, D.C., on October 21, 2001.
+After the September 11 attacks, which Jackson narrowly avoided death by oversleeping and missing a scheduled meeting at the World Trade Center, he helped organize the United We Stand: What More Can I Give benefit concert at Robert F. Kennedy Memorial Stadium in Washington, D.C., on October 21, 2001.
 Jackson performed "What More Can I Give" as the finale.

 The release of Invincible was preceded by a dispute between Jackson and his record label, Sony Music Entertainment.
-Jackson had expected the licenses to the masters of his albums to revert to him in the early 2000s, after which he would be able to promote the material however he pleased and keep the profits, but clauses in the contract set the revert date years into the future.
+He had expected the licenses to the masters of his albums to revert to him in the early 2000s, and enable him to keep the profits and promote his material as desired, but clauses in the contract set the revert date years into the future.
 Jackson sought an early exit from his contract.
 Invincible was released on October 30, 2001.
 It was Jackson's first full-length album in six years, and the last album of original material he released in his lifetime.
 It debuted at number one in 13 countries, and went on to sell eight million copies worldwide, receiving double-platinum certification in the US.